Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Some of the gear is too cutesy to be of much use for anything beyond a short day trip over flat ground.
 But some of it seems durable, and worth a look.

-REI, a well run and reputable gear coop, is a good place to start looking at kid's backpacks.
+REI, a well run and reputable gear coop, is a good place to start looking at kid's backpacks for straightforward day hikes.
+They offer a generous return policy, as well as a platform to buy and sell used gear.

-You will want advanced features for backpacking trips, such as
+You will want more advanced features for backpacking trips, such as

 Don't get on the trail with anything less than supportive footwear.